 - If you love walnuts, add 1/4 cup chopped walnuts to the batter

 - If you prefer a less “fudgy” texture to your brownies. omit the bean brine and replace with 1/4 cup sugar free applesauce

 - Use extra dark cocoa powder for an even richer brownie

 - You know I love peanut butter, so I definitely like subbing coconut oil for some PB sometimes

-There’s so many ways to make these Vegan Fudgy Black Bean Brownies unique to you and your needs!
+There’s so many ways to make these best Black Bean Brownies unique to you and your needs!
 Just experiment until you find the way you like to make them best.
 I also love to serve these brownies with a dab of Coconut Whipped Cream on top!